Get

 10. They Are the Tallest Dogs in the World

-Great Danes as a breed are the second tallest in the world next to the Irish Wolfhound.
+Great Danes, as a breed, are among the tallest in the world, with Irish Wolfhounds typically slightly taller on average.
 However, the tallest dog on record was a Great Dane.
-The average Great Dane stands at a whopping 28 to 32 inches tall and can weigh up to 175 pounds.
+The average Great Dane stands at a whopping 28 to 32 inches tall at the shoulder and can weigh up to 175 pounds.
 The tallest dog in the world was Zeus, a male Great Dane from Texas.
-Zeus stood at a staggering 41 inches (3 feet 5.18 inches) tall and was the largest of his litter.
+Zeus stood at a staggering 41 inches (3 feet 5.18 inches) tall at the shoulder, according to Guinness World Records.

 divider dog paws oct 2024